Mumbai Metropolitan Region: Metro

 Mumbai Metropolitan Region has 3 metro systems covering the region.
-2 systems are operational which are Mumbai Metro and Navi Mumbai Metro, while the Thane Metro system has been recently approved.
-While Navi Mumbai Metro and Thane Metro are primarily in their respective cities, Mumbai Metro however is spread across all municipal corporations.

-Mumbai Metro has an operational length of 80.43 km while Navi Mumbai Metro has an operational length of 11.10 km.
-In contrast, Mumbai Metro has various new lines and extensions under construction totalling to 132.45 km meanwhile Thane Metro has a proposed length of 29 km.
+2 of these, Mumbai Metro and Navi Mumbai Metro are operational, while the Thane Metro system is under construction.
+Mumbai Metro will serve all municipal corporations, while Navi Mumbai Metro and Thane Metro exist primarily to serve their respective cities.
+Mumbai Metro has an operational length of 90.95 km while Navi Mumbai Metro has an operational length of 11.10 km.
+In addition, Mumbai Metro has several new lines and extensions under construction totalling to 132.45 km.
+Thane Metro has a proposed length of 29 km.